 Learning to recognize and write his or her own name is a real milestone for a preschooler.
 It takes many steps and much practice to achieve.
 Of course, many of the activities in Montessori education prepare the child’s hand indirectly for writing.
 That makes it much easier to focus on the actual name tracing and writing.

-I’m excited to tell you about our latest printable pack … a spring-themed, editable name and word tracing pack.
+I’m excited to tell you about our revised and expanded printable pack … a spring-themed, editable name and word tracing pack.
 The spring images and personalized names add interest to the task of name recognition and writing.
-And the pack can be used for any words or numbers, too!
+And the editable part of the pack can be used in print or cursive for any words, numbers, or other languages, too!

 Disclosure: This post contains some affiliate links (at no cost to you).

 My daughter, Chrissy (a former Montessori child), and I have partnered to bring you a series of Montessori-inspired printables.
 The printables are typically themed and use a number of Montessori principles (although you don’t need to be a Montessori teacher or homeschooler to use them):

 - They use photographs or realistic images to emphasize reality.

 - They typically use traditional Montessori colors such as red for consonants and blue for vowels.